Szabla: Hungarian-Polish szabla

 The first type of szabla, the Hungarian-Polish (węgiersko-polska), was popularized among the szlachta during the reign of the Transylvanian-Hungarian King of Poland Stefan Batory in the late 16th century.
 It featured a large, open hilt with a cross-shaped guard formed from quillons and upper and lower langets and a heavy blade.
 The single edged blade was either straight or only slightly curved.
 Since the saber provided little to no hand protection, a chain was attached from the cross-guard to the pommel.
 Since a number of such weapons were made by order of the king himself during his reform of the army and were engraved with his portrait, this kind of sabre is also referred to as batorówka – after Batory's name.

-Armenian-style szabla
+Armenian szabla

-In the late 17th century the first notable modification of the sabre appeared.
+In the late 17th century, the first notable modification of the sabre appeared.
 Unlike the early "Hungarian-Polish" type, it featured a protected hilt and resembled the curved sabres of the East.
 It was hence called the Armenian sabre, possibly after Armenian merchants and master swordsmiths who formed a large part of arms makers of the Commonwealth at those times.
-In fact the Armenian sabre developed into three almost completely distinct types of swords, each used for a different purpose.
-Their popularity and efficiency made the Polish nobles abandon the broadswords used in Western Europe.
+In fact, the Armenian sabre developed into three almost completely distinct types of swords, each used for a different purpose.
+Their popularity and efficiency made the Polish nobles abandon the broadswords commonly used in Western Europe.